Top of the page

-Viruses cause many illnesses in children, from colds and stomach flu to mumps.
+Viruses cause many illnesses in children, from colds and stomach infections to mumps.
 Sometimes children have general symptoms—such as not feeling like eating or just not feeling well—that do not fit with a specific illness.

 If your child has a rash, your doctor may be able to tell clearly if your child has an illness such as measles.
-Sometimes a child may have what is called a nonspecific viral illness that is not as easy to name.
+Sometimes a child may have what is called a non-specific viral illness that is not as easy to name.
 A number of viruses can cause this mild illness.
 Antibiotics do not work for a viral illness.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter D340 in the search box to learn more about "Viral Illness in Children: Care Instructions."
+Enter D340 in the search box to learn more about "Viral Illness in Children: Care Instructions".

-Current as of:
+Current as of: February 9, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.